Harvard University

 Paper conservator Theresa Smith at work on Le Corbusier’s “Femme à la Main Levée” (1962).

-On Le Corbusier’s “Les dés sont jetés” (1959), paper conservator Christopher Sokolowski removed a prominent brown stain using water, ethanol, and a suction device.
+From Le Corbusier’s “Les dés sont jetés” (1959), paper conservator Christopher Sokolowski removed a prominent brown stain using water, ethanol, and a suction device.
 “It’s supposed to look as clean and tidy as possible,” he said of the print, with its modernist lines.
 The point is to work on such art “as locally as possible,” he added.
 “That’s what we try to do with all of these — tread on them very lightly and very locally.
 It’s not always easy to do.”

 Paper conservator Adam Novak had a similar issue with “Komposition Nr.
-5 aus ‘Unité’,” a 1963 print with a water stain on the lower left corner.
+5 aus ‘Unité’” — a 1963 print with a water stain on the lower left corner.
 “The frame had rusted,” he said, “and the rust had traveled up.”
 It had also been damaged by broken glass.

 The most damaged of the seven items was the Miró proof print.
 Sokolowski and intern Allison Holcomb dealt with two water stains and a tear.
 They fixed scratches consistent with contact with broken glass that had displaced both paper fibers and ink.
 They repaired a deep cut that had left a bright white line in the paper.

 But the technical challenges were not overwhelming, said Mayer, and “it was a learning experience for all of us.”
-She mentioned Le Corbusier’s multi-pass printmaking techniques, his color-layering experiments, and the team research on framing protocols.
+She mentioned Le Corbusier’s multi-pass printmaking techniques, his color-layering experiments, and the conservators’ research on framing protocols.

 Helen H. Glaser Senior Paper Conservator Debora D. Mayer: “It was a learning experience for all of us.”